-The document sets out the challenges ahead for the NHS and actions the organisations believe must be taken to tackle them.
-The 5YFV sets out a number of changes that the health service must make, arguing for a “radical upgrade” in prevention and public health and a more engaged relationship with carers, patients and citizens.
-Patients must be given more control of their own care and barriers between healthcare providers broken down, the 5YFV says.
+The document set out the challenges ahead for the NHS and actions the organisations believed must be taken to tackle them.
+The 5YFV set out a number of changes that the health service must make, arguing for a “radical upgrade” in prevention and public health and a more engaged relationship with carers, patients and citizens.
+It went on to say that patients must be given more control of their own care and barriers between healthcare providers broken down.

-The 5YFV also highlights the role that pharmacies can play, saying there is a need to build the public’s understanding that pharmacies can help them to deal with minor ailments.
+The 5YFV also highlighted the role that pharmacies can play, saying there is a need to build the public’s understanding that pharmacies can help them to deal with minor ailments.

-A number of options for new care provider models are set out including combining general practice and hospital care into Primary and Acute Care Systems; or bringing general practice together with specialists into Multispecialty Community Providers.
+A number of options for new care provider models were set out, including combining general practice and hospital care into Primary and Acute Care Systems; or bringing general practice together with specialists into Multispecialty Community Providers.

-And the 5YFV stresses the key pressures on the NHS – demand, efficiency and funding; saying action must be taken on all three to sustain a comprehensive high quality NHS.
-It sets out a number of financial scenarios for the NHS, but states that its ambition for the NHS is for it to achieve 2% net efficiency gains each year for the rest of the decade.
+The 5YFV also highlighted the key pressures on the NHS – demand, efficiency and funding; saying action must be taken on all three to sustain a comprehensive high quality NHS.
+It set out a number of financial scenarios for the NHS, but stated that its ambition for the NHS was for it to achieve 2% net efficiency gains each year for the rest of the decade.

-Commenting on the publication of the 5YFV, PSNC Chief Executive Sue Sharpe said:
+Commenting on the publication of the 5YFV, PSNC’s former Chief Executive Sue Sharpe said:

 The Forward View into action: Planning for 2015/16

-The Forward View into action: Planning for 2015/16 published by NHS leaders, sets out the steps to be taken by national and local organisations during 2015/16 to start delivering the NHS 5YFV vision.
-PSNC Briefing 032/14: The Forward View into action: planning for 2015/16 (December 2014) summarises the elements of the guidance that are of most relevance to community pharmacy.
+The Forward View into action: Planning for 2015/16 published by NHS leaders, set out the steps to be taken by national and local organisations during 2015/16 to start delivering the NHS 5YFV vision.
+PSNC Briefing 032/14: The Forward View into action: planning for 2015/16 (December 2014) summarises the elements of the guidance that were of most relevance to community pharmacy.

 Five Year Forward View: Time to Deliver

-Time to Deliver is primarily a tool for NHS managers.
-It looks at the progress made to date towards delivering the 5YFV, and sets out the next steps that need to be taken if to achieve the shared ambitions within.
+Time to Deliver was primarily a tool for NHS managers.
+It looked at the progress made to date towards delivering the 5YFV, and set out the next steps that needed to be taken to achieve the shared ambitions within.

 PSNC Briefing 006/16: Delivering the Forward View: NHS planning guidance 2016/17 to 2020/21 (February 2016)

 In late December 2015, the national health and care leadership bodies in England published Delivering the Forward View: NHS planning guidance 2016/17 – 2020/21.
-The NHS Five Year Forward View sets out a vision for the future of the NHS.
-This PSNC Briefing summarises the elements of the plan which are of most relevance to community pharmacy.
+This PSNC Briefing summarises the elements of the plan which were of most relevance to community pharmacy.

 PSNC Briefing 032/14: The Forward View into action: planning for 2015/16 (December 2014)

-Following on from PSNC Briefing 023/14 (below), this briefing provides details on The Forward View into action: Planning for 2015/16 – guidance published by NHS leaders, which sets out the steps to be taken by national and local organisations during 2015/16 to start delivering the NHS Five Year Forward View (5YFV) vision.
+Following on from PSNC Briefing 023/14 (below), this briefing provides details on The Forward View into action: Planning for 2015/16 – guidance published by NHS leaders, which set out the steps to be taken by national and local organisations during 2015/16 to start delivering the 5YFV.

 PSNC Briefing 023/14: The NHS Five Year Forward View (October 2014)